UnboundMethod owner points to base class

 from.
 Although I understand that this may be useful; it just seems

 a bit peculiar to me ... perhaps it is a MostlyUnboundMethod. :P

-Updated by sbellware (Scott Bellware) about 1 month ago
+Updated by sbellware (Scott Bellware) 6 months ago

 Indeed, that's why I was surprised.
 I wasn't expecting